dolphjs/docs/content/cli/overview.md

 ### Overview

-The [Dolph CLI](https://github.com/dolphjs/cli) is a command-line interface tool used to initalize, generate entities and manage a Dolph project when in development.
-It's used for scaffolding the project, serving, both in development and production mode, and building the application for production.
-It also helps mainitain the architectural design and approach followed by Dolph.
+The [Dolph CLI](https://github.com/dolphjs/cli) is a command-line interface tool designed to initialize, generate entities, and manage a Dolph project during development.
+It supports project scaffolding, serving in both development and production modes, and building the application for production.
+The CLI also helps maintain the architectural design and approach prescribed by Dolph.

 #### Installation